vasudha872/Assignment2-Document-Similarity-usingg-MapReduce/README.md

 ## Obtained Output: (Place your obtained output here.)
 ```
-many, the Similarity: .54
+Document2, Document3 Similarity: .54
-in, the Similarity: .19
+Document1, Document3 Similarity: .19
-in, many Similarity: .48
+Document1, Document2 Similarity: .48
 ```

+## Observation

+dataNode1: Is the output for the 1st datanode

+dataNode3: Is the output of all three datanodes together